Canton of Aix-en-Provence-I

 The Canton of Aix-en-Provence-I or Aix-en-Provence-Centre is a former canton located within the commune of Aix-en-Provence in the Bouches-du-Rhône department of France.
 It had 41,361 inhabitants (2012).
-It was created 27 February 2003 by the decree 2003-156 of that date.
+It was created on 27 February 2003 by the decree 2003-156 of that date.
 It was disbanded following the French canton reorganisation which came into effect in March 2015.

-Elected to represent the canton in the General Council of Bouches-du-Rhône :
+Elected to represent the canton in the General Council of Bouches-du-Rhône: